patois/HexraysToolbox/Readme.md

     print(e)
 ```
 ![list of calls ](./rsrc/calls.png?raw=true)
-### print list of memcpy calls where "dst" argument is on stack
+### List memcpy calls where "dst" argument is on stack
 ```
         cot_call --- arg1 is cot_var
          /           arg1 is on stack